Noty8udod/osu-medal-pack-collections/README.md

 <osu!Collector link — to be added>
 ```

-Use this if you have an osu!Collector subscription ($1.99/month) and want a fast way to add the collection and download missing maps.
+Use this if you have osu!Collector access and want a fast way to add the collection and download missing maps.

 **4. [Official beatmap packs](https://osu.ppy.sh/beatmaps/packs)**